-In recent months the Australasian Furnishing Association (AFA) has assisted a number of its Members to manage litigious situations.
+The Australasian Furnishing Association (AFA) continues to assist its Members manage litigious situations.

-The increase in claims is due to the lack of understanding of BUYING the right product which is fit for purpose from the very beginning and then maintaining that product to keep it in tip top condition for patrons.
+The increase in claims is due to the lack of understanding from Buyers or Specifiers about the right, fit for purpose product and the maintenance regime required to keep that product it in tip top condition for patrons.
 Who is next in line for a lawsuit?

-What are the key considerations for venue owners when thinking about purchasing new furniture for a club or pub?
+What are the key considerations for venue owners when thinking about purchasing new furniture for a restaurant, pub or club?

 Generally, venue operators will commission architects or interior designers when it comes to redeveloping properties.
 The approved project will often then be handed over to a builder to complete.
 The ‘look and feel’ of the venue will be the driving force behind the design specifications that the architect or designer will specify.